melodymastache/react-testimonials-carousel/README.md

 Quote Icons made by Freepik from www.flaticon.com

-All other icons from FontAwesome.com
+All other icons from FontAwesome.

+This project was coded with React.